ollienorman/CV/README.md

 ## Education

-#### Makers Academy (November 2020 to February 2021)
+#### Makers Academy (October 2020 to February 2021)

+A selective and intensive coding bootcamp, designed to produce language-agnostic developers with an extremely strong foundation in software development and the tools to continue learning quickly and effectively for the rest of their development career.

-- OOP, TDD, MVC, DDD
+- OOP, TDD (a particular focus of the course), MVC, DDD
-- Agile/XP
+- Agile/XP - running our own standups and retros in regularly-changing student groups.
+Delivering projects from MVP to final product with client feedback.
+- 'Learning to learn' - a focus on learning new concepts and technologies 'on the job', I was proud at how quickly I grasped and overcame new and complex challenges.
-- Ruby, Rails, JavaScript, React, SQL
+- Languages and frameworks: Ruby, Rails, JavaScript, React, jQuery, SQL, Sinatra
-- RSpec, Jasmine
+- Testing frameworks: RSpec, Jasmine

 #### University of Exeter (2010 to 2014)